exercism/test-runner-orchestrator-rewrite/README.md

 # Test Runner Orchestrator

-An Orchestrator for Exercism's test runners
+An Orchestrator for Exercism's test runners.

 ## Run in development